 Excellent health - you're feeling pretty good and you can't remember the last time you went to the doctors!
 Your height and weight are fine, and you don’t take any tablets for any longer-term health conditions.

 Reasonable health – assumes that you are feeling okay health wise, but not brilliant.
-You take tablets for high cholesterol and blood pressure.
+You have managed to give up smoking, but you take tablets for high cholesterol and blood pressure.

 Challenging health – assumes that your health is struggling.
-Although you take tablets for high blood pressure and cholesterol, it is the more serious condition such as Parkinsons that is impacting on your activities of daily living.
+You have managed to give up smoking, and although you take tablets for high blood pressure and cholesterol, it is the more serious condition such as Parkinsons that is impacting on your activities of daily living.